 A week-long event held every July, it is one of Puerto Rico's most colorful, vibrant and culturally significant celebrations.
 Stretching out from the Plaza de Recreo, the festival is an explosion of costumed Spanish knights and the vejigantes they are soundly "defeating," parades, concerts and great food.
 The musical star of the show is the percussion-heavy bomba y plena, an African-origin music style that originated in Loíza.

 While Loíza won't dazzle you with its tourist offerings, there are some cultural and natural gems here beyond its iconic festival.
 But one of the reasons to visit is to enjoy the journey to Loíza; because when you drive here, you'll pass through Piñones, the beachfront community of kiosks and local eateries that specialize in all manner of fritters, turnovers and other tasty finger foods.
 Kiosko "El Boricua" is among the most popular stops around.

-Beyond its attractions, Loíza is important for its unique history, culture and traditions, which it retains to this day.
-If you're looking for off-the-beaten-path adventure, Loíza and nearby Piñones makes for a wonderful day out, just a short drive east from San Juan.
+Beyond its attractions, Loíza is important for its unique history, culture, and traditions, which it retains to this day.
+If you're looking for off-the-beaten-path adventure, Loíza and nearby Piñones makes for a wonderful day out, just a short drive east of San Juan.